 Is Southern Magnolia Deciduous or Evergreen?

-But the blossoms are also exceptional.
-The petals grow in white or ivory and these cup-shaped blooms can grow to over a foot across!
-Those growing southern magnolia generally rave about the sweet delightful fragrance of the flowers.
+The blossoms are also exceptional.
+The petals grow in white or ivory and these cup-shaped blooms can grow to over a foot (31 cm.) across!
+Those growing southern magnolia generally rave about the sweet, delightful fragrance of the flowers.
 When the flowers fade, look for brown cones and bright red seeds.

 Southern Magnolia Tree Care